Democrat Ted Lieu Slams Melania Trump, Says Separating Immigrants From Their Children Isn't A 'Be Best' Policy

 — Ted Lieu (@tedlieu) May 26, 2018

 According to the Huffington Post, tens of thousands of children are separated from their parents at the U.S.-Mexico border each year.
-The government was unable to locate nearly 1,500 children last month, according to Health and Human Services, demonstrating the repercussions of the strict government system caring for minors traveling to the U.S..
+The government was unable to locate nearly 1,500 children last month, according to Health and Human Services, demonstrating the repercussions of the strict government system caring for minors traveling to the U.S.

 Donald Trump’s administration is, according to HuffPo, stretching the already stern system even further.
-As of this month, Donald Trump’s administration is adhering to the rules of a new policy referring for prosecution of anyone who crosses the border illegally.
+As of this month, Donald Trump’s administration is adhering to the rules of a new policy referring prosecution of anyone who crosses the border illegally.

 These newly-implemented changes send adult immigrants to jails run by the U.S. Marshals Services.
 Their children, separated from parents, end up in the same agency minors who come to the United States on their own, without parents, wind up in.
-Often times, data shows, once the system swallows their children up, parents are unable to locate them.
+Oftentimes, data shows, once the system swallows their children up, parents are unable to locate them.

 As White House chief of staff John Kelly said, once separated from their parents, the children “will be taken care of — put into foster care or whatever.”
-By this, according HuffPo, Kelly is referring to the Office of Refugee Resettlement.
+By this, according to HuffPo, Kelly is referring to the Office of Refugee Resettlement.
 Part of the Department of Health and Human Services, the office is in charge of taking custody of children, who by law may not be immediately deported, but are apprehended at the border.

 The First Lady’s “Be Best” platform, which aims to help children is, according to Ted Lieu, in direct collision with the current administration’s policies, but Lieu is not the only person to criticize Trump’s immigration policies.
 Famous journalist and Pulitzer Prize winner, Glenn Greenwald, described what’s been happening as “vile and unforgivable.”